thdtjsdn/haxe/README.md

 ## Setup a sync to SVN on your own

+In case you want to sync your local clone by your self.
 This requires git-svn to be installed.

 ```
 git svn init -s http://haxe.googlecode.com/svn
 ```

 To make sure authors are mapped correctly edit your `.git/config` file and append (adjust the path to your git repository):

 ```
 [svn]
 		authorsfile = /path/to/haxe/git/repository/authors